 In 2012, social media remains an evolving terrain in which artists and organizations must determine which platforms, levels of participation, and tracking methods are most effective and sustainable for their own needs.
-To inform this process, LMCC invited six artists and arts professionals who are effectively using social media to share their approaches, successes, and lessons learned.
+To inform this process, LMCC invited six artists and arts professionals effectively using social media to share their approaches, successes, and lessons learned.

-1. Briefly describe your work as an artist and any other roles or affiliations you have as an arts professional.
+LOWER MANHATTAN CULTURAL COUNCIL (LMCC): Briefly describe your work as an artist and any other roles or affiliations you have as an arts professional.

-I have a pretty stereotypical gen x/y workload.
+SYDNEY SKYBETTER (SS): I have a pretty stereotypical gen x/y workload.
 I'm an independent choreographer with a company in Brooklyn now setting a new work at the Kennedy Center, I'm a curator with the DanceNOW[NYC] Festival that produces dance shows at venues ranging from The Public Theater to DTW, I'm a lecturer and speaker on subjects ranging from technology to dance history, and a clipboard-toting change management and technology consultant at a consultancy I co-founded.
 I'm a trustee of Dance/USA and Zia Artists, teach at a number of universities, and volunteer for several not for profits.
-I also have a 15-month old son, who supersedes all.

-2. When and how did you start using social media professionally?
+(LMCC): When and how did you start using social media professionally?
 How and why do you use it now?

-I was dragged on to Facebook late -about 2007 or so.
+(SS): I was dragged on to Facebook late -about 2007 or so.
 Enough people bullied me into it that, despite my fear of being targeted by ex-girlfriends, I was convinced it was a good career move.
 The 'how' of Facebook, et al. was still being developed -it wasn't immediately clear to me what the point was, but of course, now I'm a zealot for social platforms and social tech.